misiektoja/instagram_monitor/docs/installation.md

     instagram_monitor --setup

-The setup wizard can import a signed-in Firefox session, save the accounts to monitor and configure the interface and alerts.
+The setup wizard can import a signed-in Firefox session, save the accounts to monitor and configure the polling interval, interface and alerts.
 Continue to [Setup & First Run](setup-and-first-run.md) for a walkthrough of its questions.

 <a id="installation"></a>
 ## Choose an Installation Method